 “There’s a whole new frontier of customers who have grown up in the Amazon era and wouldn’t think of purchasing anything without a plethora of UGC at key conversion points to help them along,” writes Ali Fazal, director of demand generation for Yotpo.
 “Forget one or two sad reviews from some free plugin.
 I’m talking hundreds of reviews, user-generated photos and more.
 This is the new standard—not a ‘nice to have when we get big enough,’ but a must.”

-Whether you’re hoping to connect with boomers via video through Facebook or reach millennials on Instagram with a sponsored story, understanding each generation’s preferred social channel and how they’re using it is crucial for creating content that will help you achieve success with social marketing by generation.
+Whether you’re hoping to connect with boomers via video through Facebook or reach millennials on Instagram with a sponsored story, understanding each generation’s preferred social media channel and how they’re using it is crucial for creating content that will help you achieve success with social marketing by generation.

 Your social marketing program will be even more effective with a powerful platform like Kenshoo Social.
 Contact us for a demo today!